“My people will sleep for one hundred years, but when they awake, it will be the artists who give them their spirit back.”- Louis Riel

 The above quote from Metis leader Louis Riel and has been resonating with me, as I reflect on the incredible richness of the Indigenous arts scene across Turtle Island (North America) and the intersections of art, activism, and justice.

-As we approach National Indigenous People’s Day this year (make sure to check out your local celebrations), I thought about how I want to showcase and amplify my community and kin.
+As we approach National Indigenous People’s Day this year (make sure to check out your local celebrations), I thought about how I want to showcase and amplify community.
 As I attempted to curate a list of all the makers and creators I wanted to shout-out, it grew longer and longer.
 It is a time of great rejuvenation, revival, resistance, and resurgence for Indigenous people across Turtle Island.

 With this, I present to you, a digital mixtape of sorts.
 My goal was to showcase the work of Indigenous women, queer people, Two-Spirit people, non-binary people, and Trans people who are putting out music across a range of genres from hip hop to folk, electronic to experimental.